-On April 18, 2002 public school code was ammended to address integrated pest management program implementation in schools and pesticide notification.
-See the PA IPM News Release IPM in Schools Now Law for a summary of the new legislation.
-Links to the two bills are listed below.
+In 2002, the Pennsylvania public school code was amended to address IPM program implementation in schools and pesticide notification.
+See the PA IPM news release "IPM in Schools Now Law" for a summary of the new legislation.
+Links to the two bills are also listed below.

 Resources for PA Schools